planarific/fe_dev_test_server/docs/api.md

 TOKEN required: **yes**

 Fetch detailed information about an individual "model" (building, dwelling).
 The parameter `id` should match one of the IDs returned by the `/v1/models/` endpoint.

+*NB* you should not assume any correlation between a model's ID and the path to its thumbnail image or model data.
+These can and will change on a regular basis.

 Example request:
 ```